microsoftgraph/msgraph-sdk-powershell/src/Teams/v1.0/docs/New-MgGroupTeamTag.md

 ```

 ### -DisplayName
-The name of the tag as it will appear to the user in Microsoft Teams.
+The name of the tag as it appears to the user in Microsoft Teams.

 ```yaml
 Type: System.String